Ennoriel/svelte-awesome-color-picker/src/routes/+page.md

 The library uses [colord](https://www.npmjs.com/colord) internally because it's the lightest color conversion solution on the market and supports a11y contrasts.

 ## Links

-> Please read the documentation on the documentation website.
-It has interactive examples!

 - 🛫 [Documentation](https://svelte-awesome-color-picker.vercel.app/)
 - 🌟 [Github repository](https://github.com/Ennoriel/svelte-awesome-color-picker)